Strikeout Pitch

 Strikeout Pitch (サンキューピッチ, Sankyū Pitchi) is a Japanese manga series written and illustrated by Kyu Sumiyoshi.
-It began serialization on Shueisha's Shōnen Jump+ web service in September 2024, and has been compiled into three volumes as of October 2025.
+It began serialization on Shueisha's Shōnen Jump+ web service in September 2024, and has been compiled into six volumes as of June 2026.

 Plot

 Rumors spread about a mysterious man known as the "Baseball Club Slasher" who appears at night.
 Heita Kobori, a high school student and captain of Yokohama Soha High School's baseball team, dismisses the rumors, only to be approached by the Baseball Club Slasher one night.
 After being impressed by his pitching skills, Heita aims to recruit him to the school's baseball team, aiming to reach Koshien.
 He learns that the man is Fusetsu Kiriyama, a student at Soha High with great baseball skills, but is only able to pitch properly three times a day.
 Despite Fusetsu's condition, Heita recruits him to the baseball team as a reliever, with the team hoping to make it to Koshien with Fusetsu's help.